dcm4che/dcm4chee-arc-cs/docs/networking/interfaces/interface.rst

 Additional Protocols
 """"""""""""""""""""

-QUERY-RETRIEVE-SERVER conforms to the System Management Profiles listed in table below.
+DCM4CHEE archive conforms to the System Management Profiles listed in table below.
 All requested transactions for the listed profiles and actors are supported.
 It does not support any optional transactions.

 .. csv-table:: Table 4.3.2.1-1.: Supported Physical Network Interfaces
    :header: "Profile Name", "Actor", "Protocols Used", "Optional Transactions", "Security Support"